Being Accountable for Results

 Strong Financially Stable Families

-- In December 2014 and January 2015, the goal zero children sleeping in an unsafe place during the coldest months of the year was met.
+- The goal of no child having to sleep in an unsafe place during the coldest months of the year was met for the 6th winter in a row in 2016/2017

-- In FY2016, over 3,952 households were able to reduce their debt, improve their money management skills and improve their credit scores.
+- In FY2017, over 2,955 households were able to reduce their debt, improve their money management skills and improve their credit scores.